 Rich Whitman is a big reason I am living a normal life and being a productive member of society today.
 I honestly don’t know what my family or I would have done with out his help and knowledge of recovery.

-If you have a loved one with a substance abuse problem and a co-occurring mental health condition, a professional intervention is frequently the most successful way to help them begin pursuing a holistic treatment strategy that addresses both diagnoses simultaneously.
+If you have a loved one with a substance abuse disorder and a co-occurring mental health condition, a professional intervention is frequently the most successful way to help them begin pursuing a holistic treatment strategy that addresses both diagnoses simultaneously.

 Professional intervention facilitators can help organize a dual-diagnosis intervention even under the most challenging circumstances.
 We customize our approach to professional interventions for dual-diagnosis addiction meetings in a way that takes the addicted person’s state of mind into account.
 Knowing emotions can run high during these meetings, we know how to defuse tense, hostile or stressful situations and channel them into a more positive direction.